yolkarian/Lite3_MotionSDK/README.md

 When the underlying controller has not received the commands from SDK for more than 1 second, it will retrieve control right, enter a damping protection mode, and after a certain period, clear the joint commands.

+Currently, original SDK can be used in projects compiled with GCC 11.4 on Ubuntu 20.04 x86 or aarch64.
+Since C++ ABI change, it cannot be used in projects compiled with Clangd.

+We wrapped it into pure C SDK.

 **Example of control parameters for various control methods:**